-The System calculated the District with FTES decline for fiscal year 2019-2020 of 39 FTES in comparison to fiscal year 2018-2019.
+The System calculated the District with FTES decline for fiscal year 2020-2021 of 734 FTES in comparison to fiscal year 2019-2020.
 Regular non-operating factors such as deferred pension contribution adjustments for compliance with the Governmental Accounting Standards Board (GASB) led to a decrease in the District's assets.
 GASB Statement No. 68 addresses accounting and financial reporting for pensions, specifically, those provided to the employees of state and local governmental employers through pension plans that are administered through irrevocable trusts.
-Restricted Net Assets increased due to grant project related deferred revenues being utilized from previous fiscal year and the origination of a \$10 Million Certificate of Participation to fund the completion of the student center project in a timely manner.
-The ongoing long-term campus improvements funded by the 2004 Measure A funding is evident in Invested in Capital Assets, net of debt.
+Restricted Net Assets decreasing due to the refunding of 2015 COP.